OpenEvalProject/evals/manuscripts/elife-76284/v1/manuscript.md

 All 16 patients in the SOC group have progressed and all have died at the time of this report.
 Seven patients in the adaptive therapy remain alive and four patients remain on study without imaging progression (range 53–70 months) as of the date of submission.
 Patients in the adaptive therapy group received an average abiraterone dosing rate (mg drug/patient/unit time) of 54% compared to SOC.
 That is, on average, the trial patients were not receiving abiraterone during 46% of their time on trial.

-## Mathematical analysis
+### Mathematical analysis

 Mathematically based analysis of the trial proceeded in two steps.
 First, longitudinal trial data allowed key model parameters, including growth rate, pretreatment ratio of sensitive and resistant cell populations, and the relative fitness of each population.
 Second, computer simulations of the model with updated parameters were performed on each patient in both cohorts to estimate intratumoral evolutionary dynamics that led to the observed outcomes.

-## Converting longitudinal trial data to parameter estimates
+### Converting longitudinal trial data to parameter estimates

 Because ADT was continued during abiraterone therapy, we assumed that the T+ cell proliferation was linked exclusively to androgen production by the TP cells.
 That is, loss of TP cells would reduce intratumoral androgen concentrations necessitating a decline in the T+ population.
 Their linked fates allow us to reduce Equation 1 to a two-species model with T- cells as the resistant population (xR) and the TP and T+ cells as a combined sensitive population (xS).
 Population sizes correspond to overall tumor burden.
 We arbitrarily set the carrying capacity to 10,000 (its scalable). and we assume all cell types have the same carrying capacity.
-Equation 1 becomes(2)ẋS=βSCrSxS1-xS+ αSRxR10000-9000Ʌ(3)ẋR=βSCrRxR1-xR+ αRSxS10000
+Equation 1 becomes

+$$
+ẋ_{S}=\beta_{SC}r_{S}x_{S}1-\frac{x_{S}+ \alpha_{SR}x_{R}}{10000-9000Ʌ}
+$$

+$$
+ẋ_{R}=\beta_{SC}r_{R}x_{R}1-\frac{x_{R}+ \alpha_{RS}x_{S}}{10000}
+$$

-where rS and rr are the population growth rates (units of per day), βSC is a cell-type-independent scaling factor, and ʌ (value of 1 during abiraterone treatment and 0 during drug holidays) is the effect of abiraterone on the carrying capacity of the sensitive cells.
+where $r_{S}$ and $r_{r}$ are the population growth rates (units of per day), $\beta_{SC}$ is a cell-type-independent scaling factor, and ʌ (value of 1 during abiraterone treatment and 0 during drug holidays) is the effect of abiraterone on the carrying capacity of the sensitive cells.
 Carrying capacity is generally set by limits to growth such as nutrients and space.
 Thus, we assume that under no therapy all cell types have the same need and utilization of nutrients and space, and we assume lack of testosterone induces a 90% drop in nutrient and space use efficiency.
 Finally, in the absence of abiraterone, any competitive advantage of the sensitive cells will manifest through either a higher growth rate, r (only meaningful during transient dynamics away from carrying capacity), or a larger competitive effect of sensitive cells on resistant cells than vice versa (the most salient from a cost of resistance): αRS > αSR.

 We used a two-step process for parameter estimation.
 First, for each patient (dropping those with insufficient pre-therapy data), we used the initial rate of increase of PSA to estimate the growth rate of sensitive cells, rS.
 We then used the average of these patient-specific estimates of rS as the patient-wide value for subsequent parameter estimation in both the trial and continuous therapy cohorts.
 This assumes that prior to therapy, resistant cells represent a small fraction of extant cancer cells.
 To estimate the growth rate of resistant cells, we used the increase in PSA levels following disease progression in the continuous therapy cohort under the assumption that with disease progression the cancer cell population is predominately resistant.
 We then used the average of these patient-specific estimates of rR as the patient-wide parameter value for both trial and continuous therapy cohorts (Appendix 1).

 The first step provided patient-wide estimates of rS and rR that were then used as fixed values for the second step of parameter estimation.
-In the second step, we used constrained nonlinear multivariable optimization to estimate the scaling factor, βSC , the competitive effect of sensitive cells on resistant ones, αRS, and the initial population sizes of sensitive and resistant populations, xS(0) and xR(0) (Appendix 2).
-For these estimates, we made βSC and αRS patient-wide, and xS(0) and xR(0) patient-specific.
+In the second step, we used constrained nonlinear multivariable optimization to estimate the scaling factor, $\beta_{SC}$ , the competitive effect of sensitive cells on resistant ones, αRS, and the initial population sizes of sensitive and resistant populations, xS(0) and xR(0) (Appendix 2).
+For these estimates, we made $\beta_{SC}$ and αRS patient-wide, and xS(0) and xR(0) patient-specific.
 We set the competitive effect of resistant cells on sensitive cells to αRS = 1, the same as the intraspecific competition coefficients.

 With these assumptions, we accomplish several things.
 We prevent overfitting with too many parameters by using the two-step estimation process and limiting the number of patient-specific parameters.
 By letting the initial sizes of sensitive and resistant cells be patient-specific, we allow for the high variability among patients in their initial response to therapy and subsequent disease dynamics.
 The efficacy of adaptive therapy depends on the presence of a cost of resistance, which in our model will manifest as the ratio of competition coefficients αRS/αSR > 1.
 It may be that the effect of resistant cells on sensitive cells is less than 1, but by assuming that αSR = 1 we expect the estimate for αRS > 1, and we have one less parameter to estimate.